Module Lwt

 Canceled promises are those rejected with this exception,

-is the same as Lwt.wait
+Lwt.task is the same as Lwt.wait, except the resulting

-promise p
+promise p is cancelable.

-This is significant, because it means promises created by Lwt.task
+This is significant, because it means promises created by Lwt.task can

 be resolved (specifically, rejected) by canceling them directly, in